+(7) The presiding officer is not responsible to or subject to the supervision, direction, or direct or indirect influence of an officer, employee, or agent of an agency other than the [office of administrative hearings] engaged in the performance of investigatory, under Section 408, in a disputed case, the presiding officer, at appropriate stages of the proceedings, shall give all parties the opportunity to file pleadings, motions, and objections in a timely manner.
+The presiding officer, at appropriate stages of the proceeding, may give all parties full opportunity to file briefs, proposed findings of fact and conclusions of law, and proposed, recommended, or final orders.
+If records are submitted, the original record must be filed with the agency and copies of all filings shall be sent to all parties.

+22 prosecutorial, or advisory functions for an agency.

-- 2 (e) Except for informal hearings under Sections 405 and 406 and emergency hearings 3 under Section 408, in a disputed case, the presiding officer, at appropriate stages of the 4 proceedings, shall give all parties the opportunity to file pleadings, motions, and objections in a 5 timely manner.
-The presiding officer, at appropriate stages of the proceeding, may give all 6 parties full opportunity to file briefs, proposed findings of fact and conclusions of law, and 7 proposed, recommended, or final orders.
-If records are submitted, the original record must be 8 filed with the agency and copies of all filings shall be sent to all parties. - (f) Except for informal hearings under Sections 405 and 406 and emergency hearings under Section 408, in a disputed case, to the extent necessary for full disclosure of all relevant facts and issues, the presiding officer shall afford to all parties the opportunity to respond, present evidence and argument, conduct cross-examination, and submit rebuttal evidence. - (g) If all parties consent and, to the extent allowed by law, if each party to a hearing has an opportunity to hear, speak, and be heard in the proceeding as it occurs, the presiding officer may conduct all, or part of, an evidentiary hearing, or a prehearing conference, by telephone, television, video conference, or other electronic means. - (h) All testimony of parties and witnesses must be given under oath or affirmation and the presiding officer may administer an oath or affirmation for that purpose. - (i) A hearing in a contested case is open to the public, except for a hearing or part of a hearing that the presiding officer closes on the same basis and for the same reasons that a court of this state may close a hearing or closes pursuant to a statutory provision other than this [act] that authorizes closure.
-To the extent that a hearing is conducted by telephone, television, video conference, or other electronic means, and is not closed, a hearing is open if members of the
+(e) Except for informal hearings under Sections 405 and 406 and emergency hearings

+(f) Except for informal hearings under Sections 405 and 406 and emergency hearings under Section 408, in a disputed case, to the extent necessary for full disclosure of all relevant facts and issues, the presiding officer shall afford to all parties the opportunity to respond, present evidence and argument, conduct cross-examination, and submit rebuttal evidence.

+(g) If all parties consent and, to the extent allowed by law, if each party to a hearing has an opportunity to hear, speak, and be heard in the proceeding as it occurs, the presiding officer may conduct all, or part of, an evidentiary hearing, or a prehearing conference, by telephone, television, video conference, or other electronic means.

+(h) All testimony of parties and witnesses must be given under oath or affirmation and the presiding officer may administer an oath or affirmation for that purpose.

+(i) A hearing in a contested case is open to the public, except for a hearing or part of a hearing that the presiding officer closes on the same basis and for the same reasons that a court of this state may close a hearing or closes pursuant to a statutory provision other than this [act] that authorizes closure.
+To the extent that a hearing is conducted by telephone, television, video conference, or other electronic means, and is not closed, a hearing is open if members of the public have an opportunity, at reasonable times, to hear or inspect the agency's record, and to inspect any transcript obtained by the agency.